ejfuture/telecom-genai-demo/README.md

 ```

-Python 3.11+ (if not already installed:
+Python 3.11+ (if not already installed):
 ```
-brew install python)
+brew install python
 ```

 Ollama install: